cryptoapi-project/cryptoapi-swift/Examples/Bitcoin/README.md

 ### CoreBitcoin with CryptoApiLib

-An example project with the use of these libraries you can find [here](/CryptoApiLib_CoreBitcoin).
+Check out a [example project](./CryptoApiLib_CoreBitcoin) to understand how to use these libraries together.

-The `source code` of the CoreBitcoin library you can find  by clicking on the [link](https://github.com/oleganza/CoreBitcoin)
+Visit the [CoreBitcoin github repository](https://github.com/oleganza/CoreBitcoin) to discover the `source code` of library.

 ### BitcoinKit with CryptoApiLib

-An example project with the use of these libraries you can find [here](/CryptoApiLib_BitcoinKit).
+Check out a [example project](./CryptoApiLib_BitcoinKit) to understand how to use these libraries together.

-The `source code` of the BitcoinKit library you can find  by clicking on the [link](https://github.com/yenom/BitcoinKit)
+Visit the [CoreBitcoin github repository](https://github.com/yenom/BitcoinKit) to discover the `source code` of library.

 ## License